CompuTec/computec-docs/docs/processforce/developer-guide/data-import/mo-status-update.md

 $xmlConnection = $configurationXml.SelectSingleNode("/configuration/connection");
 ```

-Asking the user for confirmation.
-We are presenting connection information and asking if the user wants to continue.
-The purpose of this step is to prevent running the script on the wrong database:
+Prompting the user for confirmation by displaying connection details and verifying whether they wish to proceed.
+This step helps prevent executing the script on an incorrect database.

 ```powershell
 $pfcCompany = [CompuTec.ProcessForce.API.ProcessForceCompanyInitializator]::CreateCompany()